scipy/scipy.org/www/scipylib/building/linux.rst

 ::

-   sudo apt-get install gcc gfortran python-dev libblas-dev cython
+   sudo apt-get install gcc gfortran python-dev libblas-dev liblapack-dev cython

 In order to build numpy with integration of optimized BLAS libraries like ATLAS or openblas one needs to setup a `site.cfg` file.